magento/merchdocs/src/stores/store-urls-custom-admin.md

 {:.bs-callout-info}
 As a precaution, do not try to change the Admin URL yourself unless you know how to edit configuration files on the server.

-## Method 1: Change from the Commerce Admin
+## Method 1: Change from the Admin

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.